SriBalaji2112/voiceprint_recognition/README.md

 First, confirm that you have complied with all the conditions outlined in the `Requirements` section.

-Using the command `pip install VoiceprintRecognition` is the simplest way to install this.
+Using the command `pip install VoiceIdentification` is the simplest way to install this.

-If not, extract the ZIP after downloading the source distribution from PyPI `https://pypi.python.org/pypi/VoiceprintRecognition`.
+If not, extract the ZIP after downloading the source distribution from PyPI `https://pypi.org/project/VoiceIdentification/`.

 In the folder, run ``python setup.py install``.